-Please also include the following useful details: operating system (Windows XP, Vista, or 7), 32-bit or 64-bit system, and the version shown in ICE's Help > About dialog.
+Please also include the following useful details: operating system (Windows Vista, 7, 8, or 8.1), 32-bit or 64-bit system, and the version shown in ICE's Help > About dialog.

-- New Panorama: Use this choice when you want to stitch together photos that were shot by hand.
+- Simple panorama: Use this choice when you want to stitch together photos that were shot by hand.
 You should also use this choice if you used a tripod, but didn't carefully space the photos in a regular grid of equal angles.
 ICE will automatically determine the relationships between the photos.

-- Planar Motion 3: This option computes the best overlap between images, including perspective distortion in addition to translation, rotation, scaling, and skew.
+- Planar motion with perspective: This option computes the best overlap between images, including perspective distortion in addition to translation, rotation, scaling, and skew.
 This option is particularly useful for stitching images of a large flat surface, for example a white-board or a gallery wall.
 As long as the object being photographed is flat you don't need to rotate about a fixed point like most panoramic shots and can move to capture different shots of the flat scene.